MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 - Essential and Premium license entitlements now include **Manage Agent Tasks** permissions.
 - All license types include **Configure All Agents** permissions.

-As an administrator, you can manage which users have permission to use the Sales Order Agent.
-You can configure user access during set up, by selecting the **Manage user access link**, or later, by using the **Sales Order Agent** card page.
+You can configure user access during setup, by selecting **Manage user access** in **Configure the Copilot agent** page, or later, by using the **Sales Order Agent** card page.

-- To configure the Sales Order Agent, users must have the **"Configure All Agents"** permission (included in SUPER and SECURITY permission sets) or be listed as agent users with the **Can Configure** field selected on the **Select users that can manage or interact with the Agent** page.
+- To enable a user to configure the Sales Order Agent, they must have the **"Configure All Agents"** permission as a minimum or be listed as agent users with the **Can Configure** field selected on the **Select users that can manage or interact with the Agent** page.
-- To work with agent tasks displayed in the Copilot pane, users must have the **"Manage Agent Tasks"** permission (either explicitly or as part of their Essential or Premium license permissions) and be listed as agent users on the **Select users that can manage or interact with the Agent page**.
+- To enable a user to work with agent tasks displayed in the Copilot pane, they must have the **"Manage Agent Tasks"** permission (either explicitly or as part of their Essential or Premium license permissions) and be listed as an agent user on the **Select users that can manage or interact with the Agent page**.

 ### Configure user access to Sale Order Agent